-The Group's investment properties consist of eleven car parking spaces (2019: eleven car parking spaces and one residential property) in Hong Kong.
-The directors of the Company had determined that the investment properties consist of one (2019: two) class of asset, i.e., car parking spaces and residential property, based on the nature, characteristics and risks of each property.
-The Group's investment properties were revalued on 31 December 2020 based on valuations performed by Colliers International (Hong Kong) Limited, an independent professionally qualified valuer, at HK\$25,100,000.
+The Group's investment properties consist of eleven (2020: eleven) car parking spaces in Hong Kong.
+The directors of the Company had determined that the investment properties consist of one (2020: one) class of asset, i.e., car parking spaces, based on the nature, characteristics and risks of each property.
+The Group's investment properties were revalued on 31 December 2021 based on valuations performed by Colliers International (Hong Kong) Limited, an independent professionally qualified valuer, at HK\$25,100,000.
 Each year, the Group appoints an external valuer to be responsible for the external valuations of the Group's properties.
 Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.
 The Group has discussions with the valuer on the valuation assumptions and valuation results once a year when the valuation is performed for annual financial reporting.